ElliotKillick/qvm-create-windows-qube/README.md

 ### Do I need a Windows license to use this project?

-No, with every Windows installation comes an embedded trial product key which is used by default if none other is provided. qvm-create-windows-qube explicitly specifies no product key in the answer files in order to use the default trial key.
+No, with every Windows installation comes an embedded trial product key which is used by default if none other is provided.
+Qvm-Create-Windows-Qube explicitly specifies no product key in the answer files in order to use the default trial key.

 On general consumer versions of Windows such as (non-enterprise) 7, 8.1 and 10, these trials extend forever with the understanding that a watermark or pop up may start appearing requesting activation of the product.